Fujifilm X100V vs Sony A6000

 It is notable that the X100V has a microphone port, which is missing on the A6000.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The X100V is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the A6000 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A6000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A6000 was succeeded by the Sony A6300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the X100V and A6000 can be found, respectively, in the Fujifilm X100V Manual (free pdf) or the online Sony A6000 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X100V and the Sony A6000?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.